pixel

 Setting personal boundaries and self-care

 Learning how to set personal boundaries with toxic people can be challenging work and you don’t have to do it all by yourself.
 Talk to someone you trust – a close friend or a counsellor – and ask for their support and encouragement.
-This can make all the difference to this very important aspect of your self-care.
-If you would like more support, encouragement and strategies to set boundaries with toxic people, you are invited to join my Private Facebook Self Care Group For Women, just click here to join.
+Read about the counselling services Honni Hayton provides here.

 A Word About Abusive Relationships